Dumortierite Properties, Facts and Photos

 Dumortierite stimulates communication between the body's various systems and can help with the expression of spiritual ideas and the comprehension of hidden meanings.

-This calming influence can be particularly beneficial during times of emotional turmoil or when seeking relief from overwhelming thoughts.
+This calming influence can be particularly beneficial during emotional turmoil or when seeking relief from overwhelming thoughts.

 Holding or wearing dumortierite is said to promote a sense of tranquility and inner peace.
 It allows the mind to relax and find a state of equilibrium.